 The Army of the Border first made itself “felt by the enemy” on October 19, 1864, near Lexington, Missouri.
 As the Army of Missouri inched west, Price found himself between two hostile forces.
 Pleasonton’s cavalry was still nipping at his heels, as roughly 2,000 Federals from Blunt’s division of the Army of the Border headed toward Lexington, Missouri, to await Price’s arrival.

 On October 18, Blunt established forward positions on the eastern outskirts of Lexington, expecting to be reinforced by Dietzler’s division.
 Blunt learned the next morning that he was on his own because the Kansas militia had balked at crossing the state line into Missouri.

 At two o’clock that afternoon, Price’s vanguard collided with Blunt’s scouts and pickets as the Confederates approached Lexington.
-After pushing the Yankees back, the Rebels engaged Blunt’s main line and drove them through the town.
+After pushing the Yankees back, the Confederates engaged Blunt’s main line and drove them through the town.
 The victorious Confederates abandoned the pursuit of their foe at nightfall.
-Blunt withdrew and established new lines along the Little Blue River, while the Rebels encamped near Fire Prairie Creek.
+Blunt withdrew and established new lines along the Little Blue River, while the Confederates encamped near Fire Prairie Creek.

 Battle of Little Blue River — October 21, 1864